Morita homotopy theory for $(\infty,1)$-categories and $\infty$-operads: The Morita model structure for operads

-In this section we characterize the Morita equivalences between operads in $\sets$ as those morphisms of coloured operads which induce an equivalence of categories between the respective categories of algebras.
-We will use the notation and results of Section~\ref{sect:cart_oper_and_alg_th} in the particular case $\mathcal{M}=\sets$.
+The Morita equivalences between operads in $\sets$ can be characterized as those morphisms of coloured operads which induce an equivalence of categories between the respective categories of algebras.
+The following result is proved in \cite[Theorem 4.5]{CG18}, by means of algebraic theories.

-We will now show that a morphism $f$ of coloured operads in $\sets$ is a Morita equivalence if and only if the morphism of algebraic theories $\oat{f}$ is a Morita equivalence of algebraic theories, or equivalently, if and only if the induced adjunction $(f_!,f^*)$ between the categories of algebras is an equivalence of categories.

-\begin{lemma} A morphism $f$ between symmetric coloured operads in $\sets$ is fully faithful if and only if the associated functor of algebraic theories $\oat{f}$ is fully faithful. \end{lemma} \begin{proof} Let $f\colon\ope{O}\to \ope{P}$ be a morphisms of symmetric coloured operads.
-Let $C$ be the set of colours of $\ope{P}$.
-For every $(\str{c};c_0)$ in $\Sign{C}$ the following diagram commutes: